 What to Expect at Your Dental Cleaning

 With your dental cleaning, your dentist or dental hygienist will use a special instrument called a hand scaler or ultrasonic dental instrument to scrape and remove the tartar from your teeth.
 They will then polish your teeth, often with a rotating rubber cup or brush, to remove any remaining plaque or stains.
-After your cleaning is complete, your hygienist or dentist will discuss any dental hygiene problems that were detected, and show you how to brush and floss more effectively, if necessary.
+After your cleaning is complete, your hygienist or dentist will discuss any dental hygiene problems that were detected and show you how to brush and floss more effectively, if necessary.

-Both your dental hygienist and dentist will examine your teeth, gums and mouth, to look for changes or signs of a problem.
+Both your dental hygienist and dentist will examine your teeth, gums, and mouth, to look for changes or signs of a problem.
 During your examination, your dentist may also use a special probe to measure the pockets between your teeth and gums, an explorer tool to poke at your teeth and determine if any cavities are present, and a mouth mirror to get a better view of the sides and back of your teeth.

-If you have any visible problems, your dentist may recommend a particular treatment or may refer you to a specialist, such as a periodontist or orthodontist, for further treatment.
+If you have any visible problems, your dentist may recommend a particular treatment or may refer you to a specialist, such as a periodontist or an orthodontist, for further treatment.
 Additionally, at some of your dental visits, your dentist may decide to take x-rays of your teeth to look for decay, gum disease, or other dental problems.

 What is the Importance?